 Communicate the Changes to End Users and Use their Feedback to Improve Your Design

-After you’re done implementing something new, communicate the changes to some of your users and use their feedback to improve it for even better user experience.
+After you’re done implementing something new, communicate the changes to some of your users and use their feedback to improve it for an even better user experience.

 Communication is key here.
-With every improvement you make, talk to one of your users by soliciting for their opinion
+With every improvement you make, talk to one of your users by soliciting their opinion

 A simple trick would be to get a few users in a room and get them to figure out how to perform a series of tasks without being guided.
 You can use one of your friends or family members.

 The point is to get them to find their way around the design without being guided or shown around.

 Package your information more Clearly

 Don’t strain your readers.
 So try to arrange everything in a manner that makes it easy to access.
 While at it, try to make it easy for the end-user to navigate to the different components and single out specific elements.